GSA/open-gsa-redesign/README.md

 2. Clone the repo you just forked.

 ### Running Jekyll

 The preferred method for running Jekyll is with `bundle exec jekyll serve`.

+Note that this method will rebuild the entire site every time you make a change to any file.
+If you want faster builds, you can use `bundle exec jekyll incrementalserve`, which comes with [some caveats](https://jekyllrb.com/docs/configuration/incremental-regeneration/), notably only changed files will be rebuilt.
+This means if you change a data file, HTML pages that use that data file won't be updated.

 ### Public domain